 "No…" Merlin replied slowly.
-"As far as I know, that's her first name.
+"As far as I know, that's her given name.
 She's a Hestran fox too, but I really don't know that much about her family history."
 He smiled and added, "I should have known you had the dense muscles of a Hestran.
 You took out that big guy with barely a tap."

 Brookhaven frowned.
 "Not many of us leave Hestra to get out into the Planetary Alignment, and now I find out that another of us to leave home is a girl with my name.
 Where's she from originally?"

 "Sorry, I don't know the answer to that," Merlin responded with a grimace.
+“Our acquaintance is recent.”